koii-network/docs/quickstart/linktree/data-sharing.md

 	// ... check the repo for the full code
 ```

-Step 2: Retrieve the list of all linktrees from the database.
+Step 2: Retrieve the list of all Linktrees from the database.

 ```javascript
 let allLinktrees = await db.getAllLinktrees();